- Individuals, organizations, and governments are making real progress in battling the climate crisis.

 For the interactive chart visit: https://www.wri.org/blog/2020/12/paris-agreement-progress-climate-action

 More than half the world’s population lives in cities, and the U.N. predicts that percentage to grow to two-thirds of humanity by 2050.
-As a result, how cities act now against climate change will directly affect the lives of billions.
+As a result, how cities act now against climate crisis will directly affect the lives of billions.